simonmeggle/simonmeggle.github.io/_posts/en/2014-09-07-multilingual-website-with-jekyll.md

 ### URL format

 By default, *Jekyll* generates URL from the filenames, with the following format: `/2014/09/01/hello-world.html`.
-As it is done on this website, it is possible[^permalinks] to show only `/hello-world/` by writing in `_config.yml`:
+As it is done on this website, it is possible[[*Jekyll* [documentation](http://jekyllrb.com/docs/permalinks/) explains the various possibilities]] to show only `/hello-world/` by writing in `_config.yml`:

 ```ruby
 permalink: /:title/
 ```

-It is also possible to specify an URL for each file, by using the `permalink` variable in the frontmatter[^index].
+It is also possible to specify an URL for each file, by using the `permalink` variable in the frontmatter[[for instance, you need to provide `permalink: /` on the homepage]].

 ### Giving an identifier to each article